BADARRASHEED/PTSD_Detection_Multimodal/README.md

 ## Backend

 The backend is built with **FastAPI** and **SQLAlchemy**, which manages the logic of user authentication, doctor data, and integrates with the machine learning models for PTSD detection.
+All backend dependencies are Python-based, so Node.js is not required.

 ### Setup Backend